timgale/bskyb.github.io/README.md

 excerpt: "Sky are attending Google I/O - here's what we're planning to see any why"
 ---
 ```
 9. Write your awesome post using standard markup.
-See the (examples)[] or (documentation)[http://jekyllrb.com/docs/posts/].
+See the [examples][] or [documentation](http://jekyllrb.com/docs/posts/).
 If you're running Jekyll, the site will automatically update on saving your post.

 10. Add, commit and push your post